 Nationwide Waste Education Campaign (NWEC)

 Building upon our experience, Recycle Up!
-Ghana is preparing for the 2019 launch of our Nationwide Waste Education Campaign (NWEC) which aims at cooperating with schools across the nation in order to provide environmental education to pupils and students as well as instilling a culture of waste reduction, source segregation, and recycling among the Ghanaian youth.
-This will be done through awareness creation work, hands-on learning experiences as well as the provision of facilities for source segregation of PET bottles and water sachets in schools.
+Ghana since 2019 has been operating the Nationwide Waste Education Campaign (NWEC).
+The project aims at cooperating with schools across the nation in order to provide environmental education to pupils and students to generally instill a culture of waste reduction, source segregation, and recycling among the Ghanaian youth.
+This is achieved through awareness creation campaigns, hands-on learning experiences, and the provision of robust facilities for source segregation of PET bottles and water sachets in schools.
 With the overarching goal of providing proper waste management model schools spread across plastic waste hotspots in the country, the project seeks to achieve a long-term inculcation of waste management into the Ghanaian educational curriculum.

 This project is expected to make significant inputs into the implementation of the National Plastic Management Policy formulated by Ghana’s Ministry for Environment, Sanitation, Technology and Innovation (MESTI), awaiting adoption as a working document in the country.
-Our Nationwide Waste Education Campaign (NWEC) is tailored to involve all relevant stakeholders both from the private and public sector, such as the Ministry of Education, to make this project an all encompassing national asset.
+Our Nationwide Waste Education Campaign (NWEC) is tailored to involve all relevant stakeholders both from the private and public sector, such as the Ministry of Education, to make this project an all-encompassing national initiative.

 Aims and Objectives

 Run the NWEC in at least 18 schools per year between year 2019 and 2022

 Support the creation of efficient source segregation and collection system

 Set up vibrant Recycling Clubs in participating schools as a vessel for education and awareness

 Recover and recycle 70% of the plastics generated in the project schools

 Train and engage students to be multipliers of waste education